Grasia/wikia_dashboard/README.md

 http://community.wikia.com/wiki/Help:Database_download

 Once you download and unzipped the file, you must move it to the project folder that you previously downloaded.

+## Using a sample datadump
+Alternatively, you can use the Laguna Negra's datadump included in this repo as an example.

+To use this, you'll need to decompress the 7zip file located in sample_data into the dashboard folder.
+And then follow the instructions written below.
+In a unix-like system this could be simply done with the 7zip utility:
+`7z e sample_data/eslagunanegra_pages_full.xml.7z -odashboard/`

 # Setting up the project